lisaong/katacoda-scenarios/docker/step2.md

 #### Create the docker image

-Once you've finished writing the `Dockerfile`, enter the Docker command to build the image in the Terminal.
+Once you've finished writing the `Dockerfile`, change directory to the location of the Dockerfile.

+`cd ..`{{execute}}

-Tag your image with your Docker Hub account name, your image name and a version.
+Enter the Docker command to build the image in the Terminal.
+Tag your image with your Docker Hub account name, your image name (call it `acdfortune`) and a version (e.g. `v1`).

 #### Run the docker image

 Run the image that you have just built.
-Call it acdfortune.
 Bind the container’s port to 8080 on the host.

 #### View the running container